Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Different Types Of Resistor Explained With Symbols [PDF]

-In this post, you will learn what is a resistor? its symbols, selection of resistors, applications, and types of resistor are explained with diagrams.
-You can also download the PDF file at the end of this article.
+In this post, you will learn what a resistor is.
+Its symbols, selection of resistors, applications, and types of resistor are explained in diagrams.

-Basically, electronic components are classified into active components and passive components.
+Electronic components are classified into active components and passive components.
 The components that supply the energy to the circuit are called active components.

 Ex: Battery semiconductor devices etc.